Also known as Frequency Distribution Diagram.

 Variants include Dot Plot and Pareto Chart.

-One of the best ways to analyze any process is to plot the data on a graph or chart.
-A histogram is a graph which shows the frequency of continuous data values.
-It is a type of bar chart that can be drawn either vertically or horizontally.
-Histograms are widely used in statistics, scientific research, economics, in social and human sciences, and it is especially important in process improvement and operational excellence.
+One of the best methods for analyzing any process involves the graphical representation of data through the utilization of graphs or charts.
+Among these graphical tools is the histogram, which is a graph that shows the frequency of continuous data values.
+It takes the form of a bar chart which can be drawn either vertically or horizontally.
+Histograms are widely used across diverse fields, including statistics, scientific research, economics, social and human sciences, and it is especially important in process improvement and operational excellence endeavors.

 Histograms are mainly used to explore data as well as to present the data in an easy and understandable manner.
-They are often used as the first step to determine the underlying probability distribution of a data set or sample.
-They allow to visually explore the shape of the distribution, the central tendency, the amount of variation in the data, as well as the presence of gaps, outliers or unusual data points.
+They often serve as an initial step in determining the underlying probability distribution within a given dataset or sample.
+By visually representing the data, histograms enable to examine the probability distribution shape, central tendencies, the amount of variation in the data, as well as the presence of gaps, outliers, or unusual data points.

 Histograms can be helpful to identify whether you can apply certain statistical tests to perform potential improvement opportunities.
-Additionally, you can verify whether an improvement has been achieved by exploring the histogram of the data before and after the improvement initiative.
-Histograms can also be helpful to identify whether variability is within specification limits, whether the process is capable, and whether there is a shift in the process over time.
+Additionally, they offer a means to validate the effectiveness of improvement initiatives by comparing histograms of data before and after the improvement initiative.
+Histograms can further assist in assessing whether data variability is within specification limits, whether the process is capable, and whether there is a shift in the process over time.

-Histograms are ideal to represent moderate to large amount of data.
-In practice, a sample size of at least 30 data values would be sufficient.
+Histograms are ideal at representing moderate to large amount of data.
+In practice, a dataset of at least 30 data values is generally adequate for meaningful histogram construction.
 A histogram may not accurately display the distribution shape if the data size is too small.
 Dot plots are preferred over histograms when representing small amount of data.

 Constructing a Histogram Manually

-Note: There are many applications and online services that allow the creation of histograms quickly and automatically (such as Minitab).
-However, you may construct a histogram manually by following the below steps:
+There are many applications and online services that allow the creation of histograms quickly and automatically (such as Minitab).
+However, manual construction of histograms can be accomplished by following the steps outlined below:

 Example – Manufacturing Environment